General practitioner

 In rural areas, a GP may additionally be routinely involved in pre-hospital emergency care, the delivery of babies, community hospital care and performing low-complexity surgical procedures.
 GPs may work in larger primary care centers where they provide care within a multidisciplinary healthcare team, while in other cases GPs may work as sole practitioners or in smaller practices.

 The term general practitioner or GP is common in the United Kingdom, Republic of Ireland, Australia, Canada, Singapore, South Africa, New Zealand and other Commonwealth countries.
 In these countries, the word "physician" is largely reserved for medical specialists often working in hospitals, notably in internal medicine.
-In North America, general practitioners are primary care physicians, a role that family doctors and internists occupy as well, though the American Academy of General Physicians (AAGP), the American Academy of Family Physicians (AAFP), and the American College of Physicians (ACP) are distinct entities representing these three respective fields.
+In North America, general practitioners are primary care physicians, a role that family doctors and internists occupy as well, though the American Academy of Family Physicians (AAFP), and the American College of Physicians (ACP) are distinct entities representing these three respective fields.

 General practice is an academic and scientific discipline with its own educational content, research, evidence base and clinical activity.
 Historically, the role of a GP was performed by any doctor with qualifications from a medical school working in the community.
 However, since the 1950s, general practice has become a medical specialty with additional training requirements.
 The 1978 Alma Ata Declaration set the intellectual foundation of primary care and general practice.